rtcharity/resources.eahub.org/content/guides_and_tips/tips-from-student-organizations.md

 * Lower expectations of initial turnout/clarify that chapter leaders will likely need to wait around 1-2 years until the group is large and self-sustaining-ish
 * Focus more on initial recruitment, to make it more likely that the group gets big and sustainable quickly
 * Not sure if this will work; I feel like our history, the norms we’ve established through trial and error, and our community are important above and beyond the number of individual members.
-One possibility is to hope that there is shared community at the start, via either LW or people who are already EA’s in an area
+One possibility is to hope that there is shared community at the start, via either LW or people who are already EA’s in an area.

-\### Establish A Regular Meeting That Draws People
+### Establish A Regular Meeting That Draws People

-We described ours here; all materials are here
+We described ours [here](https://forum.effectivealtruism.org/posts/3S3WsFJDtq529Yneu/how-we-run-discussions-at-stanford-ea); all materials are [here](https://drive.google.com/drive/folders/0B7BGumocZjekfjJXYVBaWWF6S0ZPN1czSVF5QVNnWUhORFpIWkw2Nms4RU9TOXhuU0FYa00?usp=drive_open)

 Other models: Harvard brings in speakers, Berkeley teaches a class